 Figure 8.
-Velocity and pressure contours with a dimensionless suction velocity of 0.5 and a suction angle of 90 degrees at 0.25 CHL decreases, and the pressure on the upper surface of the airfoil begins to increase, which causes the loss of the second suction at the position of 0.25 CHL.
-The new BL will be formed after the first suction, so practically, it is shown that up to 0.25 CHL of the BL cannot cause changes in the A.Cs, and it will eliminate a large part of the reduction of the C_L and cause the flow separation to be removed.
+Velocity and pressure contours with a dimensionless suction velocity of 0.5 and a suction angle of 90 degrees at 0.25 CHL the BL begins to grow again, the fluid velocity near the wall decreases, and the pressure on the upper surface of the airfoil begins to increase, which causes the loss of the second suction at the position of 0.25 CHL.
+The new BL will be formed after the first suction, so practically, it is shown that up to 0.25 CHL of the BL cannot cause changes in the A.Cs, and it will eliminate a large part of the reduction of the $C_L$ and cause the flow separation to be removed.
 Observe the contours for the two suction configurations on the airfoil: fewer vortices are formed near the trailing edge compared to the airfoil with a single suction configuration.
 The different contours for this mode are presented below.
-Figures 9 and 10 display the velocity and pressure contours for a dimensionless suction velocity of 0.5, with suction angles of 60 and 90 degrees at 0.1 and 0.25 CHL, respectively.